-6.2 Fresh Water System
+6.2 Fresh water system

-Two separate water tanks supply fresh water, each with its own fill, vent and draw tube.
+Three separate water tanks supply fresh water; each with its' own fill, vent and draw tube.
 In addition to the vents being carefully routed to prevent seawater from contaminating the system, each vent is equipped with a shut-off valve all but eliminating any potential problems.
-Custom made to maximize the available space, the FRP tanks are made from Vinylester resin then lined with FDA approved Epoxy barrier coat to ensure no taste transfer and have removable lids with access panels for easy maintenance or service.
-A manifold is used to control water draw from each tank, thus allowing you to control the boats trim as the water is consumed or isolate a contaminated tank.
+Custom made to maximize the available space, the FRP tanks are lined with FDA approved Epoxy resin to ensure no taste transfer and have removable access panels for easy maintenance or service.
+A manifold is used to control water draw from each tank, thus allowing you to control the boats trim as the water is consumed or to isolate a contaminated tank.
 The level of water in each tank can be measured using electric monitoring gauges located in the nav station.

-Water capacity:
+water capacity: